 An event is a specific occurrence or milestone within your bioprocess.
 Users can annotate this data by creating event notes, which are distinct from timeseries data and metadata.
 Each event note includes details such as event type, timestamp, and optional information like event description, operator, and even image uploads.
 Event notes are bundled into a single event and displayed on the graph, aligned by its relative timestamp value.

-How to create an event on Invert?
+How to create an event

 Image upload